Plutustrades Review – A Crypto Trading Scam!

 All plans offer a referral bonus of 30% and 24/7 support.

-So theoretically, if a person invests $1,300 with The Starter Plan, they are supposed to receive a return of $780 after 24 hours.
-If they decide to reinvest for another 24 hours, they will receive another 60% return on $1,980, and so on, however in reality they will charge you with so many fees, that you will actually lose money.
+So theoretically, if a person invests $1,300 with The Starter Plan, they should receive a return of $780 after 24 hours.
+If they decide to reinvest for another 24 hours, they will receive another 60% return on $1,980, and so on; however,, in reality,, they will charge you so many fees that you will lose money.

-Please be aware that these plans are what is described in the website but it is not necessarily accurate or legit.
+Please be aware that these plans are what is described on the website, but it is not necessarily accurate or legit.

 Always proceed with caution and due diligence before investing in any scheme.

-In their FAQs page, we find the following question: “Is the company properly registered?”
-To this they answer: “Yes we are officially and properly registered with the NEBRASKA AND TEXAS company house our company registration number is 12893904 and registered with the name PLUTUSTRADES LTD.”
+On their FAQs page, we find the following question: “Is the company properly registered?”
+To this, they answer: “Yes, we are officially and properly registered with the NEBRASKA AND TEXAS company house.
+Our company registration number is 12893904, and registered with the name PLUTUSTRADES LTD.”

-However, we could not find a registered company by the name PLUTUSTRADES LTD.
+However, we could not find a registered company named PLUTUSTRADES LTD.

 PlutusTrades Fake Certificate of Incorporation